simoberny/mqtt-docker-bench/README.md

 The executable takes three parameter in:

 ```
-./publish {boolean} {boolean} {integer}
+./publish {boolean} {boolean} {integer} {integer}
 ```
 >args 1: 0 for a message every second, 1 for realistic random behaviour
 >args 2: 0 if is a client, 1 for sink functionalities
 >agrs 3: number of client behind a sink
+>agrs 4: payload length to send random string

 To start the docker's client: